RESEARCH STARTER

 The four parts of what looks like a butterfly's wings are projections called horns.
 The two dorsal horns are near the back of the spinal cord, and the two ventral horns are near the front.

 The white matter surrounds the gray matter.
-It consists of bundles of nerve fibers called axons that look like they are in columns.
+It consists of bundles of nerve fibers called axons organized into columns.
 Each column is called a tract and transmits a different type of information.

 The spinal cord is covered in three layers of tissue called meninges.
 The spinal cord and the meninges are in the spinal canal.
-The innermost membrane, called the pia matter, is attached to the spinal cord.
-The middle membrane is called the arachnoid matter.
-The outermost membrane, the dura matter, is the strongest of the three.
+The innermost membrane, called the pia mater, is attached to the spinal cord.
+The middle membrane is called the arachnoid mater.
+The outermost membrane, the dura mater, is the strongest of the three.

 Injuries

 A spinal cord injury disrupts the signals sent to and from the brain.
 Spinal cord injuries are usually serious and involve paralysis.
-Unlike other parts of the body, the spinal cord cannot heal and repair itself.
-Most spinal cord injuries do not cut through the spinal cord but instead damage vertebrae that cut into the spinal cord.
-Nearly half of the more than twelve thousand spinal cord injuries that occur in the United States each year are from motor vehicle accidents.
+Unlike other parts of the body, the spinal cord has a very limited ability to heal and repair itself.
+Most spinal cord injuries do not cut through the spinal cord but instead, they damage vertebrae that cut into the spinal cord.
+Nearly half of the 17,000 spinal cord injuries that occur in the United States each year are from motor vehicle accidents.
+Scientists have also found that the nervous system can sometimes reorganize its connections after injury, which may allow some recovery of movement or sensation.

 Generally, the higher the spinal cord injury, the more serious it is.
 An injury to the vertebrae in the neck can cause quadriplegia, paralysis in both the arms and legs, while an injury to the lower back usually causes paralysis in only the legs.